adobefireworks/commands/README.md

 #Fireworks Commands

 ### About
-This is a repository with a set of commands for Fireworks.
-You can run them within Fireworks for the extra workflows
+This is a repository of useful commands for anyone interested to reference from to do Fireworks extension development and also use them in Fireworks for the extra workflows.

 ### Install
   1. Open "\Fireworks CS6\Configurations\Commands"
   2. Put the *.jsf files to the folder
   3. Access the command within Fireworks from the Commands menu